 3. Yokokawa station

-If you have train mania, Usui Toge Train Museum, next to Yokokawa Station, is a must-visit place.
+If you have rail fans, Usui Toge Train Museum, next to Yokokawa Station, is a must-visit place.
 Over 30 railway vehicles are exhibited and we played on train simulators.
-I’m not a train maniac, but I could not stop watching N gauge, a train reduced model, which was running in the diorama.
+I’m not a serious rail fan, but I could not stop watching N gauge, a train reduced model, which was running in the diorama.

 Access is very easy from Tokyo to Usui Toge train museum.
 It takes about 40 mins by JR Joetsu Honsen Line from Takasaki Station of JR Shinkansen Line.
 It costs 500 yen per person and open hours are from 9:00 to 16:30.